PolyGram: Reorganization, 1980–1999

-Under the new company, PolyGram decided to discontinue Philips as a pop and rock label in the UK and throughout much of Europe, though it was still frequently issued records in France and South East Asia by Chinese and Hong Kong pop artists.
-The majority of PolyGram's rock and pop music signings went to Mercury, and Polydor in the UK and Europe, though the label was used sparingly in America.
+Under its newly reorganized form, PolyGram decided to discontinue Philips as a pop and rock label in the UK and much of Europe, though it was still frequently issued records in France and South East Asia, where it issued many albums and singles by Chinese and Hong Kong pop artists.
+The majority of PolyGram's rock and pop music signings went to Mercury and Polydor.
 Philips became part of PolyGram Classics as a classical music label along with Decca Records and Deutsche Grammophon.
 By 1985, PolyGram had returned to profitability.

 Wing Records was reincarnated in 1987 and became a very popular label over the following years, spawning the careers of Tony!
 Toni!
 Toné! and former Miss America, Vanessa Williams; the label was discontinued in the mid-1990s.
 Fontana was revived in the U.S. in 1989, but only for a short while.
 Today, Fontana Distribution is an independent label distribution unit of Universal Music Group.
 Vertigo Records still remained a rare U.S. PolyGram label, as most of its music was from Europe.

-In 1982, PolyGram purchased 20th Century Fox Records from its similarly named parent, which had just recently been bought out by oil magnate Marvin Davis, who was not interested in keeping the record company.
-The assets of the former 20th Century Fox Records were consolidated with the company's Casablanca label.
+In April 1982, PolyGram assumed operational and managerial control of 20th Century Fox Records from its similarly named parent, which had just recently been bought out by oil magnate Marvin Davis, who was not interested in keeping the record company.
+The assets of the former 20th Century Fox Records were fully acquired by the firm in July 1982, and subsequently were consolidated with the Casablanca label.

 After an attempted 1983 merger with Warner Elektra Atlantic failed, Philips bought 40% of PolyGram from Siemens, acquiring the remaining 10% in 1987.

 In 1985, former CBS and Columbia executive Dick Asher was named president and CEO of PolyGram.
 Asher was formerly the attorney for Don Kirshner's Aldon Music music publishing company.

 The CD, invented by Philips and Sony, helped greatly in boosting the company's sales and market share.
 PolyGram's strength in classical music helped greatly, as many of the CD's early adopters were classical music lovers.
 Total US sales of CDs were $1 million in 1983, $334 million in 1990 and $943 million in 2000.
 Total UK sales were $300,000 in 1983, $51 million in 1990 and $202 million in 2000.
 The CD increased PolyGram's profit margin from 4-6% in the mid-1980s to 7-9% by the early 1990s.
 As well, videos were distributed by PolyGram Video.